skranz/skranz.github.com/_posts/2020-10-08-RTutor-CompetitionPolicy.md

 An important but tricky empirical question is how stricter competition policy or certain forms of industrial policy causally affect a country's economic development.

-As part of his Master Thesis at Ulm University, Julia Latzko has created a very nice [RTutor](https://github.com/skranz/RTutor) problem set that allows you to replicate two great empirical studies on this topic in an interactive fashion.
+As part of his Master Thesis at Ulm University, Julian Latzko has created a very nice [RTutor](https://github.com/skranz/RTutor) problem set that allows you to replicate two great empirical studies on this topic in an interactive fashion.
 Like in previous RTutor problem sets, you can enter free R code in a web-based shiny app.
 The code will be automatically checked and you can get hints how to proceed.

 You can test the problem set online on shinyapps.io